Swim Gear: Swedish Goggles Review

 Double the pain when you get kicked in the face.

-Running into the errant hands, elbows, feet and torsos of other swimmers is part of the deal when swimming in a pool with other people.
+Running into other swimmers’ errant hands, elbows, feet, and torsos is part of the deal when swimming in a pool with others.

-There are fewer things that hurt more than taking a foot to the face while wearing a set of Swedes—it will add at least 25% agony and bruising to any injuries sustained in the pool.
+Few things hurt more than taking a foot to the face while wearing a set of Swedes—it will add at least 25% agony and bruising to any injuries sustained in the pool.

 Latex straps degrade quickly.

-Swedish goggles come with latex straps which degrade faster over time with repeated exposure to chlorine and UV exposure.
+Swedish goggles come with latex straps, which degrade faster over time from repeated exposure to chlorine and UV rays.

 Can be a pain in the butt to assemble.